wdavidw/phyla/pig/install.coffee.md

       @service
         header: 'HCat'
-        name: 'hive-hcatalog'#install only client jars needed to communicate with hcat options.log 'TODO: pig-client not registered in hdp-select'
+        name: 'hive-hcatalog'#install only client jars needed to communicate with hcat
+      @log 'TODO: pig-client not registered in hdp-select'
       # pig-client not registered in hdp-select
       # need to see if hadoop-client will switch pig as well
       # @call once: true, 'ryba/lib/hdp_select'